uwetom/Principles-of-3D-Maya-tutorials/worksheet_3_more_modeling.md

 You can work from sketches for your own project, but we will work from a photo.

-- Download the image of a pear and save it in the same folder as your scene.
+We will use this image of a pear.

 [Pear image](./assets_for_worksheets/pear_reference.jpg)

-- Once opened you should be able to right click and save the image.
+- Save the image by right clicking it.
+Save it in the same folder as your scene.

-### Create image plane
+### Create a reference image plane

 In Maya

-- Select **Create > Free image plane**
+- In the top menu select **Create > Free image plane**
 - With the plane selected open up the attributes tab by pressing the button at the top right of the screen.

 ![](images/worksheet_3.1/attribute_editor.jpg)